ScriptbyFoxworks/MECM-IT/README.md

 # MECM-IT
 Automation Scripts, Help-Functions for Microsoft Endpoint Configuration Manager.

-Looke at the Wiki to get more Details and Screenshots.
+Look at the Wiki to get more Details and Screenshots.

 This Scripts and Functions are examples and should give you an idea.
 The Disclaimer is AS IS.